UniPipe/openpipe/README.md

 - openpipe.cli: the command line interface
 - openpipe.client: client modules for pipeline document loading/validation
 - openpipe.engine: modules to be used by pipeline execution engines
-- openpipe.pipeline.manager: the pipeline manager for the 'local' pipeline engine
+- openpipe.pipeline: the pipeline manager for the 'local' pipeline engine
+- openpipe.plugins: the action modules to be used by pipeline runtime
+- openpipe.tests: tests for pytest

 The python package provides the following com